Software & Apps

 If you have any trouble getting the macOS update to show up, either press ⌘R at the Software Update screen, or type in the Terminal softwareupdate -l (that’s a lowercase L) and press Return/Enter, then check System Settings > General > Software Update again.

-Note that only the latest macOS version (currently, that’s macOS Sequoia) is ever fully patched; older macOS versions only get a subsection of those patches and remain vulnerable.
+Note that only the latest macOS version (currently, that’s macOS Sequoia) is ever fully patched; older macOS versions only get a subset of those patches and remain vulnerable.
 Therefore, staying on the latest macOS version is critically important for maintaining your security and privacy.
 For more information, see our article, “When does an old Mac become unsafe to use?

 When does an old Mac become unsafe to use?